zzr771/Pinterest-clone/README.md

 # Pinterest Clone

-A simplified [Pinterest](https://www.pinterest.com/) clone built with Next.js, MongoDB and GraphQL.
+This is a simplified full-stack [Pinterest](https://www.pinterest.com/) clone built with Next.js, MongoDB and GraphQL.

 Explore the [live application](https://pinterest-eosin-six.vercel.app/)